 For example, Melia Hotels International allows its customers to control every aspect of their stay with their smartphones.
 Guests staying at the hotel can check all of the activities that are happening on-site and create their own schedules to make the most of their time.
 Moreover, they can also book tables and hotel restaurants, spa treatments, and make golf-related bookings.

 The mobile app also provides updates about the hotel stay.
 Thanks to the mobile app, guests can get a complete experience of the resort even before they pack for the trip.
-They can find out various activities, make restaurant reservations, or even participate in a meet and greet event with other guests.
+They can find out about various activities, make restaurant reservations, or even participate in a meet-and-greet event with other guests.

 Such m-commerce apps offer customers full control of the quality of their stay.

 Another excellent use case fulfilled by Malia Hotels International we mentioned before is taking advantage of mobile apps and their potential for marketing.
 The company uses the mobile app to send push notifications directly to app users.
 This type of one-on-one marketing is something the hospitality industry has been waiting for a long time.

 Thanks to mobile apps, businesses can send personal communications with exclusive promotions or upgrade opportunities right to the guest’s smartphone.
 App users can redeem coupons and vouchers with just a few clicks.